Close

 Day 3- Day 4: Dunedin

-This city is full of life from both young professionals and students, as the University of Otago is NZ’s oldest university.
-Its nightlife is condensed in its famous octagon, however, there is no shortage of relaxing areas full of nature to explore.
-It has plenty of surf & beaches and is full of marine life such as Yellow Eyed Penguins, Sea Lion & Albatross.
+This city is full of life, being the home of the University of Otago, NZ’s oldest university, and a hotspot for young professionals and students.
+Its nightlife is condensed in the famous octagon, though there is no shortage of relaxing areas full of nature to explore.
+Dunedin has plenty of surf, beaches and marine life such as Yellow Eyed Penguins, Sea Lion and albatross.

 Things to do in Dunedin:

-• Visit the Otago Peninsula to discover the Royal Albatross Centre and wildlife sanctuary, which offers an observatory, exhibits & guided tours.
+• Visit the Otago Peninsula to discover the Royal Albatross Centre and Wildlife Sanctuary, which offers an observatory, exhibits and guided tours.

 • Pilots Beach is nearby, where you’ll find a colony of Little Blue Penguins.